 In live mode, messages between the Canary and its Console are carried over DNS.
-To ensure their confidentiality and integrity, the contents are encrypted with a strong symmetric cipher.
+To ensure their confidentiality and integrity, the contents are encrypted with a strong symmetric cypher.
 During registration, the bird registers a symmetric key with the Console, and from then on all live mode comms occur with that key.

-The underlying symmetric encryption library used is NaCl, which provides the Salsa20 stream cipher for encryption and Poly1305 MAC for authentication.
+The underlying symmetric encryption library used is NaCl, which provides the Salsa20 stream cypher for encryption and Poly1305 MAC for authentication.
 Messages from bird to Console use a counter as a nonce (incremented on each message and saved across reboots and factory resets), and messages from Console to bird use a random 24-byte nonce.